-School counselors provide activities and services to students and for students.
+School counselors provide activities and services with and for students.
 Delivery of services consists of two broad categories: direct and indirect student services.

-- Direct student services are in-person interactions between school counselors and students.
-Through the direct services of classroom instruction, career literacy, dropout prevention, social and emotional supports, and individual student planning, school counselors help students develop knowledge, attitudes, and skills to enhance academic achievement and college and career readiness. - Indirect student services are services provided on behalf of students as a result of effective program implementation and school counselor's interactions with others.
-Through indirect services of program management, advocacy and outreach, collaboration, consultation, and referral, school counselors enhance student achievement and promote equity and access for all students.
+- Direct student services are interactions between school counselors and students.
+Through the direct services of individual student planning classroom instruction, career literacy, dropout prevention, and qualities of character development, school counselors help students develop knowledge, attitudes, and skills to enhance academic achievement and college and career readiness. - Indirect student services are services provided on behalf of students as a result of effective program implementation and school counselor's interactions with others.
+Through indirect services of program management, advocacy and outreach, collaboration, consultation, and referral, school counselors enhance student achievement and promote opportunity for all students.